Last Updated on January 3, 2020

 Applicants would typically need to demonstrate that they have sufficient money for supporting themselves and their family after they get to Canada.
 This is applicable unless the applicant:

-- Is currently authorised for working in Canada and,
+- Is currently authorized for working in Canada and,

 - Has a valid job offer from an employer in Canada